The Dyslexic Indian Bipolar

 On the flip side, my sister was amazing at maths and very chatty — such a user, a left-brain user!

-But now in hindsite it was my dyslexia that was blocking me and maybe not the ‘introvert’, ‘shy’ ‘middle child syndrome’ me!
+But maybe now in hindsite it was my dyslexia that was blocking me and maybe not so much the ‘introvert’, ‘shy’ ‘middle child syndrome’ me!

 Breakthrough, 2020 vision!